 Those who are not accustomed with the complexity of Assyriological sillabaries (counting up to thousands of signs) will find useful to look at simple charts of selected signs, arranged according to one’s native alphabetical order (fig. 7).
 Sign charts arranged after the Latin and Arabic alphabets can be found here; other are available e.g. at this page (by C. Michel) or at pages 102-103 of the book Cuneiform by I. Finkel & J. Taylor.

-Nice introductions and tutorials are also available on YouTube – among my favourite ones are “Irving Finkel Teaches Us Cuneiform” (with Irving Finkel, curator of the cuneiform tablet collection at the British Museum) and “Scribes in Mesopotamia” by Theo van den Hout of the Oriental Institute, Chicago.
+Nice introductions and tutorials are also available on YouTube – among my favorite ones are “Irving Finkel Teaches Us Cuneiform” (with Irving Finkel, curator of the cuneiform tablet collection at the British Museum) and “Scribes in Mesopotamia” by Theo van den Hout of the Oriental Institute, Chicago.

 With a bit of exercise, you will be able to produce beautiful... fakes, as exemplified excellently by the work of Jeremiah Peterson, “ceramic calligrapher”, and many others (fig. 8).